Team Picks: Inspirational Fictional Women

 Customer Service Coordinator

 Growing up, seeing a strong female lead was always very important to me.
 One character in particular that has inspired me since I was young is Buffy Summers.
 I loved how strong and brave she was and as a very shy young girl, I always wished I could be like that.
-Not only was she physically strong, but she was also a good friend and her sense of humour was awesome!
+Not only was she physically strong, but she was also a good friend and her sense of humor was awesome!
 Seeing a character who could kick some butt, but who was also compassionate and caring was a huge inspiration for me.
 I still think of her often.

 Katniss Everdeen (The Hunger Games)